NatanGrayman/AI-Bias-Mitigation-Tool/README.md

 I specifically chose the topic "AI for All - Building an Online Platform to Eliminate Bias" due to my keen interest in the overlap of sofware engineering, cyber security, and the ethical dimensions of AI.

 The ethical interest was further cultivated through an elective course I took ELEN4019: Ethics, Ideology, and the Social Sciences.
-This course equipped me with the conceptual tools to identify moral philisophical problems and address them systematically with arguments grounded in ethical theory.
-I have uploaded my Ethics essay from the course as reference.
+This course equipped me with the conceptual tools to identify moral philisophical problems and address them systematically with [arguments grounded in ethical theory] (https://medium.com/@natangrayman1/robotic-vacuums-and-the-deontological-and-teleological-ethical-frameworks-50f7ea867a8a).

 ### Project Achievement